Measuring the frequency dynamics of financial connectedness and systemic risk: Measuring connectedness in frequency domain

 \begin{definition} The generalized causation spectrum over frequencies $\omega\in(-\pi,\pi)$ is defined as

-where $\boldsymbol \Psi(e^{-i \omega})=\sum_h e^{-i\omega h} \boldsymbol \Psi_h$ is the Fourier transform of the impulse response $\boldsymbol \Psi$. \end{definition}
+where $\boldsymbol \Psi(e^{-i \omega})=\sum_h e^{-i\omega h} \boldsymbol \Psi_h$ is the Fourier transform of the impulse response $\boldsymbol \Psi_h$. \end{definition}

-It is important to note that $\left(\bm{\mathfrak{f}}(\omega) \right)_{j,k}$ represents the portion of the spectrum of $j$th variable at frequency $\omega$ due to shocks in $k$th variable.
-In a sense, we can interpret the quantity as a within-frequency causation, as the denominator holds the spectrum of the $j$th variable (on-diagonal element of cross-spectral density of $\mathbf{x}_t$) at given frequency $\omega$.
-Based on this notion, we will define a within frequency connectedness measures.
-The \textit{generalized causation spectrum} can also be related to standard coherence measure, but only a one-way relation is considered here.
-Thus, the word \textit{causation}, as introduced in \cite{stiassny1996spectral}, is justified because weighting by respective variances and covariances imposes restrictions and identification assumptions of the generalized VAR; hence, we can interpret the measure causally within the validity of the invoked assumptions on the system.
-The quantity that we consider is different from that of \cite{stiassny1996spectral}, which is reflected in the word \textit{generalized}.

-To obtain a natural decomposition of original GFEVD to frequencies, we can weight the $(\bm{\mathfrak{f}}(\omega))_{j,k}$ by the frequency share of variance of the $j$th variable.
+It is important to note that $\left(\bm{\mathfrak{f}}(\omega) \right)_{j,k}$ represents the portion of the spectrum of the $j$th variable at a given frequency $\omega$ due to shocks in the $k$th variable.
+We can interpret the quantity as within-frequency causation, as the denominator holds the spectrum of the $j$th variable (on-diagonal element of cross-spectral density of $\mathbf{x}_t$) at a given frequency $\omega$.
+To obtain a natural decomposition of variance decompositions to frequencies, we can weight the $(\bm{\mathfrak{f}}(\omega))_{j,k}$ by the frequency share of the variance of the $j$th variable.
 The weighting function can be defined as

-and represents the power of $j$th variable at given frequency, which sums through frequencies to a constant value of $2\pi$.
+and it represents the power of the $j$th variable at a given frequency, which sums through frequencies to a constant value of $2\pi$.
 Note that while the Fourier transform of the impulse response is generally a complex valued quantity, the generalized causation spectrum is the squared modulus of the weighted complex numbers, thus producing a real quantity.

-The following proposition formalizes the discussion and is central to the development of the connectedness measures in the frequency domain.
+The following proposition establishes spectral representation of the variance decomposition, and it is central to the development of the connectedness measures in the frequency domain.

-\begin{prop} Suppose $\mathbf{x_t}$ is wide-sense stationary with $\sigma_{kk}^{-1} \sum_{h = 0}^{\infty}\left|(\boldsymbol \Psi_h \boldsymbol \Sigma)_{j,k}\right| < +\infty, \forall j,k.$ Then, \end{prop} \begin{proof} See Appendix. \end{proof}
+\begin{prop} Suppose $\mathbf{x_t}$ is wide-sense stationary with $\sigma_{kk}^{-1} \sum_{h = 0}^{\infty}\left|(\boldsymbol \Psi_h \boldsymbol \Sigma)_{j,k}\right| < +\infty, \forall j,k.$ Then, \end{prop} \begin{proof} See Appendix \ref{app:proofs}. \end{proof}